senner007/jumbleScramblePluginPointer/readme.txt

 + when using a single list, allow the option to constrain to a single axis - http://www.javascriptkit.com/javatutors/touchevents.shtml(bottom)
 + maybe set {passive: true} as third argument on event start and event move - https://developers.google.com/web/updates/2017/01/scrolling-intervention
 + on event move, pass in only instances that are in use.
 Set the crossTrigger boolean to the instance dragging from and the dirSwitch on the instance going in to
++ try to unify the reordering logic and refactor into a single function call

 Todo - other:
 Add todo plugin in atom